Books4Languages/PressBooks-TinyMCE-Formats/README.md

 In order to increase the information, we add one paper to the box.

 Additional information is available in the `Information` directory.

+## Important information
+You can not use more than one box in one page if you want to make dynamic queries.

 ## Requirements